 Looks like shaved ice, doesn’t it?
 It’s actually a space age polymer.
 Ok, it was space age maybe 25 years ago or more.
 That’s when I bought this, 25 years ago and it still works great.
 Seriously!
 A tiny bit makes a massive amount so I still have half a bottle left.
 In the lid of the bottle, in the shot above, you can see how tiny the granules are before you put water in it.
 The pile on the plate was about a teaspoon of the granules mixed with water.

 This is called Poly-Sorb.
-Of course, now this company is no longer around, however there is a great special effects place in New York called Trengove.
-To this day, I still can’t pronounce their name.
+Of course, now this company is no longer around, however there is a great special effects place in New York called Trengove that sells their products through Set Shop.

 The shaved ice product that Trengove has is called “Ice Powder”.
-You can find this in their Products > The Lab > Photo Effects page.
+You can find this in their special effects section.

 Ok, so this one is not very mysterious but I get asked all the time in class where to buy these.
 A-clamps are found in any home improvement or hardware store.
 I have big A-Clamps and small ones.
 This one is holding a fill card.
 I also use them to clamp down fabric on surfaces when I get a really stubborn wrinkle.
 I use them to clamp backgrounds onto poles.
 I have about 20 of them.
 There’s loads of uses for these.